-The fibre in the chia expands in the stomach, this helps to slow absorption.
+The fibre in the chia expands in the stomach, which helps to slow absorption.
 The last brilliant fact about chia is that it contains omega-3 fatty acids, however the omegas found in plant based foods are not as easily absorbed by humans compared to oily fish.

 Due to the great nutritional benefits of both oat and chia I thought I would next try using these as my breakfast nutrition.
 Porridge is obviously the most well know breakfast food.
-Unfortunately, I have never grown accustomed to the taste and texture, which appears to put lots people off.
+Unfortunately, I have never grown accustomed to the taste and texture, which appears to put lots of people off.
 A great way to improve this is by placing some ground nuts in your porridge after it’s cooked and also adding a small handful of your favourite fresh berries to add some yumminess and sweetness.
-I also tend to make my porridge with water instead of milk because I add extra bits to it.
+I also tend to make my porridge with water instead of milk, because I add extra bits to it.